kreanimator/AniMate/README.md

 - **data/sample_scene_with_mixamo_rig.blend**

 This file contains a human mesh with a Mixamo rig and can be used as a test scene for AniMate development in Blender.
 Load this file to quickly test the addon with a compatible rig and mesh setup.

+## Planned Features & Future Releases

+AniMate is actively evolving!
+Planned features for future releases include:

+- **Motion capture from image/video files**: Animate rigs using prerecorded video or image sequences, not just live camera input.
+- **Multiple rig type support**: Seamless switching and mapping for Mixamo, Rigify, Maya, and custom rigs.
+- **Locked posing and region isolation**: Lock specific bones or regions (e.g., hands, feet, head) to prevent unwanted movement during capture.
+- **Improved UI/UX**: More intuitive controls, status indicators, and capture feedback.
+- **Advanced retargeting and smoothing**: Better motion smoothing, filtering, and retargeting options.
+- **Batch processing and automation**: Tools for automating capture and animation workflows.
+- **More extensibility hooks**: Easier ways for developers to add new rig types, mappings, or detection modes.

+If you have feature requests or want to contribute, please open an issue or pull request!